gg-ed/gg-ed.github.io/pages/research.md

 #### <u>Exploiting Hidden Convexity for Optimal Flow Control in Queueing Networks</u>
 *This paper builds a general optimization framework (termed P-Queues) to seek a control policy in Queueing Networks that satisfies chance constraints on waiting times and other queue-based metrics.
 It can handle general service time distributions, general arrival distributions, non-zero initial conditions and a very large class of networks.
 The model appears to perform well in 36 experiments conducted on a real data set, coming within 5% of stochastic optimal and beating common heuristics by around 10%.*

 This paper is co-authored with Chaithanya BANDI from Kellogg, Northwestern.
-This manuscript received a rejectr and resubmit in *Operations Research*.
+This manuscript received a reject and resubmit in *Operations Research*.
 It will also be presented at the INFORMS Annual Meeting 2019 in Seattle.

 [The most recent version of the paper is available here.]({{ BASE_PATH}}/pages/working_papers/pqueue.pdf)